GeoNjunge/MedicalRAG/ml_core/README.md

 * avoid repeated downloads
 * improve worker stability

-*Note my current model name is a snapshot in ml_core/src/ml_core/pipeline/document_reader.py*
-    ```
-    ml_core/src/ml_core/models/cached_models/models--sentence-transformers--all-MiniLM-L6-v2/snapshots/c9745ed1d9f207416be6d2e6f8de32d1f16199bf
-    ```

-    You can download the model files from this HuggingFace repository or just let the HuggingFace library cache the model and then you can change path to use the snapshot

-*
+The embedding model path is configured in `ml_core/src/ml_core/config.py`.
+On first run, HuggingFace will download and cache `all-MiniLM-L6-v2` automatically.
+You can also point `SENTENCE_TRANSFORMER_PATH` at an existing snapshot under `cached_models/`.

 ---